Dattito/volume-backup/README.md

 # volume-backup

-Backup the content of voluems to a tar file in the /backups directory.
+Backup the content of voluems to each a .tar.gz file in the /backups directory.

 ## Usage